saezlab/pypath/docs/index.rst

-.. bioigraph documentation master file, created by sphinx-quickstart2 on Mon Mar  2 12:43:52 2015.
+.. pypath documentation master file, created by sphinx-quickstart2 on Mon Mar  2 12:43:52 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to bioigraph's documentation!
+Welcome to pypath's documentation!
 =====================================

 Contents: